sheisc/COMP9024/Strings/Trie/README.md

     int wordEnd;
     // value for a key when wordEnd == 1
     ValueType value;
-    // Only support lowercase letters
+    // from '0' to 'z' in ASCII table
     Trie kids[ALPHABET_SIZE];
 };